jtrefke/shell_require/README.md

 Using and sharing code through `require` also enables you to centrally maintain and update certain portions of scripts in today's system landscape where online/ interconnected systems are standard.
-In addtion to that, sharing your modules and contributing to other modules creates helps creating better scripts.
+In addition to that, sharing your modules and contributing to other modules creates helps creating better scripts.